budski82/debug_image_manipulation-chris-copy/README.md

 I found this googeling when I could not get my GitHub image links to render I use GitHub pages to hoist from and test.

 Adding it just works .....see video link

+I used your supplied code and it flows along with the time stamps you will notice I have not even gotten to the animation yet.
+Before it gets weird??